DAT300-Group5/dataset_analytics/benchmark/Simulating.md

 9. Repeat steps 5–8 for each experiment
 10. To switch databases, start again from step 2

+[Simulating Workflow](Simulating_Workflow.md) outlines the 1st to 8th steps of the simulating workflow.

 ### Install Required Tools

 ```bash